ramirezd42/node-audio/README.md

 [![npm version](https://badge.fury.io/js/node-audio.svg)](https://badge.fury.io/js/node-audio)

 ## What Is It?
 **node-audio** is a graph-based audio processing library for Node.Js.
 It's very similar to the web-audio api.
-In fact it in its current iteration it is little more than a binding for [LabSound](https://github.com/LabSound/LabSound) with some sugar on top!
+In fact in its current iteration it is little more than a binding for [LabSound](https://github.com/LabSound/LabSound) with some sugar on top!

-The eventual goal of this project is to expand upon the possibilites offered by the web-audio-api for Node.js based platforms by making it easier to develop custom AudioNode types to suit your needs.
+The eventual goal of this project is to expand upon the possibilites offered by the Web Audio API for Node.js based platforms by making it easier to develop custom AudioNode types to suit your specific needs.

 ## WARNING!!!:
 This library is in an extremely experimental state.
 Large portions of functionally have yet to be implemented and it is currently only buildable for MacOSX.
 However, since everything is built with cross-platform libraries (namely [Boost](http://www.boost.org/), [LabSound](http://labsound.io) and [JUCE](https://www.juce.com/), supporting other operating systems shouldn't be too difficult if there's interest.
 That said...